Visual Sensor Network Stimulation Model Identification via Gaussian Mixture Model and Deep Embedded Features: Introduction

-It is worth to note that, when accounting for transition models definition, two elements results to be very important.
-On one side, communities or clusters arise as important structural characteristics of the large VSNs, since these consist in cameras subsets whose components are characterized by some common functional and organizational properties~\cite{LuvisottoClustering,javed2018community}.
-On the other side, the adopted network observations model is fundamental since it defines the measurements characteristics, it describes the data generation process, and it accounts for the principal sources of data artifacts~\cite{milanfar2017super}.
-To this aim, probabilistic approaches are employed for modeling the observations in order to suitably represent realistic perception with uncertainties and distortions~\cite{varotto2021active}.
-For this reason, statistical filtering techniques are often used to retrieve the variables of interest~\cite{james2013introduction}.
+In the transition models definition, two elements result to be very important.
+On one side, communities and clusters arise as important structural characteristics of the large VSNs, given that these consist in cameras subsets whose components are characterized by some common functional and organizational properties~\cite{LuvisottoClustering,javed2018community}.
+On the other side, the adopted network observations model is fundamental, since it defines the measurements characteristics, describes the data generation process, and accounts for the principal sources of data artifacts~\cite{milanfar2017super}.
+In this respect, probabilistic approaches are usually employed for modeling the observations in order to suitably represent realistic perception with uncertainties and distortions~\cite{varotto2021active}, and statistical filtering techniques are often used to retrieve the variables of interest~\cite{james2013introduction}.
+Along this line, the approach proposed in~\cite{cenedese2010graph} for the identification of the transition graph describes the observable areas of a VSN relying on the hidden Markov model theory and, similarly, in~\cite{lucchese2014hidden} the transitions are described by the distribution of an underlying Markov process; in~\cite{farrell2007learning}, instead, the transition model identification is faced by casting the network observations in a Bayesian framework.

-To conclude, the recent VSNs literature also accounts for the issues deriving from the increasing number of the devices composing the networks.
-Several dimensionality reduction techniques are, indeed, well-known~\cite{dimensionalityReduction_tutorial,dimensionalityReduction_review}. {Among them, the solutions based on the AEs (see, e.g.~\cite{wang2016auto,DL_tutorial,charte2018practical}) are characterized by well-stated theoretical function approximation properties and demonstrated learning capabilities since these are based the deep neural networks~\cite{bengio2013representation}.}
+In these works, however, the focus of the modeling is on the VSN components and the observations are exploited as a mean to establish a link among two or more cameras, which reveals to be fundamental in coordinated tasks of patrolling or tracking.
+Differently, in the SM proposed here, the observations take a role as important as those of the devices, and the aim of the model is to understand which sensor is more apt to observe which event.
+Interestingly, this employment of the observations constitutes also a semantic representation of the VSN and its camera partitions: the association between cameras and events allow the specialization of any sensor and may yield performance improvements.